Roasted Tomato and Eggplant Farro Bowl

 This post may contain affiliate links.
 Please read my disclosure policy.

-Here’s a hearty, healthy whole grain bowl to add to your meal rotation — one of our favorite vegetarian farro recipes, full of roasted Mediterranean vegetables, fresh parsley and feta cheese.
+Here’s a hearty whole grain farro bowl to add to your meal rotation — one of my all-time favorite things to eat with farro.
+It’s full of my favorite roasted Mediterranean vegetables, fresh parsley and feta cheese.

-This easy one-dish meal features bold Mediterranean ingredients like eggplant, tomatoes and feta and it’s seasoned with aromatic cumin and coriander spices.
-As a former personal chef, I am all about filling the kitchen with vibrant vegetarian recipes that double as dinner and next day’s lunch!
+This farro bowl demonstrates my personal favorite way of eating — as a former personal chef, I am all about filling the fridge with vibrant vegetarian recipes that double as dinner and next day’s lunch.

-Conveniently, they take about the same amount of time to cook, which is a win-win in my book!
+Cook time: Pearled farro cooks on the stovetop in about 20 minutes.
+Conveniently, the farro takes about the same amount of time to cook as the vegetables, which is a win-win in my book!

 Recipe steps at a glance